 Papayas are a very good dietary source of the carotenoids beta-cryptoxanthin and lycopene and also contain beta-carotene.
-In addition, papayas are a good source of vitamin C and vitamin A (through their beta-cryptoxanthin and beta-carotene content).
-Papayas are not estrogenic.
+Papayas are also a very good source of caffeic acid, ferulic acid, vitamin C and vitamin A (through their beta-cryptoxanthin and beta-carotene content).

 Breast cancer-related effects of eating papaya